Devang-Solanki/devang-solanki.github.io/others/goroutine_waitgroup.md

 ### What are the Waitgroups in Golang?
 As the name suggests, WaitGroups in Golang allow us to wait for all our Goroutines to finish their execution before the program completes.

 In Golang, the WaitGroup is a part of the standard package and can be imported from the `sync` package.

 Here are the methods provided by WaitGroups:
 - **Add**: The WaitGroup functions as a counter, keeping track of the number of functions or Goroutines to wait for.
 When the counter reaches 0, the WaitGroup releases the Goroutines.
 - **Wait**: This method blocks the execution of the application until the WaitGroup counter becomes 0.
 - **Done**: It decrements the WaitGroup counter by a value of 1.

-Lets use Waitgroups in our previous example:
+Solving our problem with Waitgroups:
 ```go
 package main